RavensbourneWebMedia/Digital_Advertising/README.md

 By the end of this course, you will be able to:

 1. Use your web-skills to make a **whole marketing campaign** conveying one strong storytelling message.
-* Extend initial knowledge of advertising and marketing to create integratied ideas and concepts for conventional and new media applications.
+* Use your knowledge of advertising and marketing to create integratied concepts for conventional and new media applications.
-* Show self-initiative and develop good judgement in the presentation of work to a high professional standard that balances academic and competition requirements.
+* Use self-initiative and good judgement to produce work to a high professional standard that balances academic and competition requirements.
-* Develop editorial judgement on the selection of ideas, platform and approach for commercial use.
+* Use editorial judgement to select strong ideas, the correct platform and approach for commercial advertising campaigns.
-* Ability to design an integrated solution that combines ideas with cross-media strategies, Web 2.0 and traditional technologies in a compelling integrated campaign.
+* Design an integrated solutions that combine ideas with cross-media strategies, Web 2.0 and traditional technologies in a compelling integrated campaign.
 * Apply art-direction and copywriting skills associated with advertising and marketing to your web based projects.